chenrbin/cen3031project/src/backend/README.md

 Get /:id to obtain a single server's information

+Get /find/server to search for a server using a fuzzy search library

+Get /find/category to get all servers of a specified category

 Put /update/:id to update a server's attributes.

 Delete /:id to delete a server